 Tell San Jose City Council to Protect Coyote Valley

 Now is the time to stand together for Coyote Valley!
-On January 22, the San Jose City Council is bringing the future of Coyote Valley to a special study session where the council will consider public purchase of land with up to $50 million from Measure T bond funding.
+On February 12, the San Jose City Council is considering how to implement Measure T—which includes up to $50 million for protection of Coyote Valley.
 Greenbelt Alliance endorsed Measure T, an infrastructure bond that received overwhelming voter support last fall.

 Act now and demand that the San Jose City Council use all available funds to purchase and preserve land in North Coyote Valley!